 What is the workplace of a Computer Systems Administrator like?

-Good computer systems administrators are often overworked, very much in demand, and crucial to the success of Internet app, web application and cloud-based companies.
+Computer systems administrators are very much in demand, and crucial to the success of Internet app, web application, and cloud-based companies.

 Computer Systems Administrators are also known as: